robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 ## 🔧 Data Preprocessing

-Before starting the analysis we need to do some validations on the dataset
+Before starting the analysis we need to do some validations on the dataset.

 ```python
 # Count and display the number of unique players